rigoudyg/climaf/doc/howto.rst

 #. think about a name for the corresponding CliMAF standard operator : it should not collide with existing operators (see :doc:`operators`), and should be both short and explicit; let us call it ``my_op`` for now; if the diagnostic module has more than one (main) output, also think twice about the names for the secondary outputs (`details here <script_syntax>`_) as they will also join the 'CliMAF Reference Syntax'
 #. if you are working with a version of CliMAF that has been installed by somebody else, you should now install your own; see :doc:`installing`
 #. if your module is a script, add its code in directory ``<climaf_install_dir>/climaf/scripts``; the script filename is up to you, but should more or less ressemble or recall the name of the CliMAF operator choosen above
-#. if your module is a binary which needs some compilation, prepare a makefile for that, which ideally should be tested both with Intel and Gnu compilers (...
-TBD : think deeper on a tractable way to integrate binaries...)
+#. if your module is a binary which needs some compilation, prepare a
+   makefile for that, which ideally should be tested both with Intel and Gnu compilers (...
+TBD : think deeper on a tractable way to integrate binaries... please contribute to this analysis through email to ``climaf at meteo dot fr``)
 #. check twice the Climaf function call that will allow to declare the operator in CliMAF, and adapt it to the new script location, as e.g. ::

     >>> cscript ("my_op", cpath+"/scripts/"+"<calling sequence pattern>")